fabianswebworld/ttxweb/README.md

 #### System requirements

 A web server with PHP >= 5.6 is required.
-There are no other requirements (mySQL etc.).
+The PHP intl extension is recommended, but not required (English date formats are used as a fallback).
+There are no other requirements (like mySQL etc.).

 #### Input files